samapriya/awesome-gee-community-datasets/docs/projects/histarfm.md

 For more information about how to work with HISTARFM and some examples of how to improve your research and applications with the HISTARFM database, visit the tutorial [here](https://developers.google.com/earth-engine/tutorials/community/histarfm-cloud-and-gap-free-landsat).

-The HISTARFM database was used in the following papers:
+The HISTARFM database was used in the following papers

 - Martínez-Ferrer, L., et al. "Quantifying uncertainty in high resolution biophysical variable retrieval with machine learning."
 Remote Sensing of Environment 280 (2022): 113199.

 - Salerno, L., et al. "Satellite Analyses Unravel the Multi-Decadal Impact of Dam Management on Tropical Floodplain Vegetation."
 Frontiers in Environmental Science (2022): 357.

 - Kushal, K. C., and Sami Khanal.
 "Agricultural productivity and water quality tradeoffs of winter cover crops at a landscape scale through the lens of remote sensing."
 Journal of Environmental Management 330 (2023): 117212.

 #### License